AlleghenyCollege-SWS-105-04-F2024/classDocs/README.md

 ## Attendance

 It is mandatory for all students to attend the class sessions.
 If you will not be able to attend a session, then please see/email the course instructor at least one week in advance to describe your situation.
 Students who miss more than five (5) unexcused classes meetings will have their final grade in the course reduced by one letter grade.
 Students who miss more than ten (10) of the aforementioned events will automatically fail the course.

-## Communication

-Various digital channels will be used in this course for communication, including email, Discord, and the GitHub issue tracker.
-It is strongly advised for the student to install the Discord app on their computer and smart-phone to be sure to receive all communications from the instructor, as well as, the other members of the class.

-Additionally, the course website will be used to store the syllabus, course schedule and information about the course.

 ## Receiving Grades